Relewise/relewise-integrations-uniform-canvas/README.md

 Pull requests are always welcome.
 Please fork this repository and make a PR when you are ready with your contribution.

-Otherwise you are welcome to open an Issue in our [issue tracker](https://github.com/Relewise/relewise-integrations-uniform-enhancer/issues).
+Otherwise you are welcome to open an Issue in our [issue tracker](https://github.com/Relewise/relewise-integrations-uniform-canvas/issues).

 ## License

-Relewise Uniform Enhancer is licensed under the [MIT license](./LICENSE)
+Relewise Uniform Canvas is licensed under the [MIT license](./LICENSE)